astronomer/docs/software_versioned_docs/version-0.28/import-idp-groups.md

 By default, Astronomer assumes that the name of your group claim is `groups`.
 If you named your group claim something other than `groups`, complete the following setup:

 1. In your `config.yaml` file, set `houston.config.auth.openidConnect.<idp-provider>.claimsMapping` to the custom name.
-2. Save this configuration and push it to your platform as described in [Apply a Platform Config Change](apply-platform-config.md).
+2. Save this configuration and push it to your platform.
+See [Apply a Platform Config Change](apply-platform-config.md).

 ## Step 3: Add Teams to Workspaces and Deployments